 We launched Leadership Omaha in 1978 to develop effective leaders who will strengthen and transform the community.
-This year, LO celebrates its 40th anniversary.
-A selection committee of program alumni and Chamber board members ensures that each class of 45 to 48 participants reflects the diversity of the community-at-large.
+A selection committee of program alumni and Chamber board members ensures that each class of 45 to 49 participants reflects the diversity of the community-at-large.

 Leadership Omaha Goals

 To provide opportunities for communication among emerging and established leaders